 The bearded seal gets its name from the long white whiskers on its muzzle.
 Another English name for them, “square flipper”, refers to their large pectoral flippers which are flattened at the ends.
 These characteristics, plus the fact that the head appears small relative to the overall body size, make the bearded seal easy to distinguish from other northern seals.

-Bearded seals are found throughout the Arctic, and are the largest species of seal in the north.
-Bearded seals can grow to about 2.1 m to 2.7 m in length and weigh between 200–430 kg (DFO 2016).
-Males and females are difficult to distinguish, though in the spring the females tend to be slightly larger than the males.
+Bearded seals are found throughout the Arctic and are the largest species of seal in the north.
+These seals can grow to about 2.1–2.7 m in length and weigh between 200–430 kg (DFO 2016).
+Males and females are difficult to distinguish, although in the spring the females tend to be slightly larger than the males.
 The largest bearded seal recorded was a female that weighed 432 kg (Cameron et al. 2010).
-Maximum body size is reached when the seal is 9 to 10 years old, and bearded seals may live for up to 30 years.
+Maximum body size is reached when the seal is 9–10 years old.
+Bearded seals may live for up to 30 years.

-Estimated to be 500,000 to 1 million across the Arctic, but data is poor
+There are estimated to be 500,000 to 1 million bearded seals across the Arctic, however the data available is rather poor.

-Throughout the Arctic and sub-Arctic, strongly associated with sea ice
+They are found throughout the Arctic and sub-Arctic, and are strongly associated with sea ice.

-Subsistence harvest throughout its range, some previous commercial harvest in Svalbard and Russia, currently a small sport-hunt in Svalbard
+There is a subsistence harvest of bearded seals throughout their range, with some previous commercial harvest in Svalbard and Russia.
+There is also currently a small sport-hunt in Svalbard.

-Advice on management provided by NAMMCO in the relevant countries.
-In both Greenland and Norway, hunters must have permit, but there is no quota.
+In the member countries, advice on management is provided by NAMMCO.
+In both Greenland and Norway, hunters must have a permit but there is no quota.